This MacBook pro is now at its cheapest ever price

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This MacBook pro M2 is the cheapest it’s ever been thanks to Black Friday
+This MacBook pro M2 is the cheapest it’s ever been thanks to Cyber Monday

 Apple’s popular laptop was praised by our review – and has now been reduced by more than £150

-Black Friday is well underway and we’ve just spotted a deal that saves more than £150 on the latest model of Apple MacBook pro, cutting the laptop’s price to the lowest it’s ever been.
+Black Friday might have come to an end, but Cyber Monday is well underway and we’ve just spotted a deal that saves more than £150 on the latest model of Apple MacBook pro, cutting the laptop’s price to the lowest it’s ever been.

-As well as Apple devices, the Black Friday sale includes money off all sorts of products, including home appliances, tech, TVs, laptops, beauty and fashion.
+As well as Apple devices, the Cyber Monday sale includes money off all sorts of products – including tech, TVs, laptops, beauty, mattresses and fashion.

 There are plenty of deals to be had from the likes of John Lewis, Amazon and Currys.
-As ever, the IndyBest team is on top of the Black Friday sale, bringing you all of the best deals throughout the shopping bonanza.
+As ever, the IndyBest team is on top of the Cyber Monday sale, bringing you all of the best deals throughout the shopping bonanza.

 Continue reading below for everything you need to know on this MacBook pro deal at Amazon.